github/teach.github.com/presentations/_posts/pages/pages/0001-01-01-what-is-github-pages.md

   - "pages/pages"
 ---

-## What is GitHub Pages?
+## What is "GitHub Pages"?

 * Free, reliable static site hosting
-* Fully contained within git repository and integrated with GitHub
+* Fully contained within a Git repository
+* Complete history of site versions and changes
+* Integrated with GitHub
 * Perfect for documentation and [microsites](http://en.wikipedia.org/wiki/Microsite)